Explanations and instructions of all things Writing.Com.

 The Interactive Story area of the site is run ad-free with a limited paywall.
 This began January 2018.
 Interactive Story items are a small subset of the actual writing here on Writing.Com, but they generate the highest (by far) use of resources, and our 18 years of trying many ways to earn enough revenue from them to pay for their availability to guests and members with free accounts were unsuccessful.
 We have been pleased with the results of both the resource cost savings and the participation increase due to members moving to low-cost paid accounts.
 We do not plan to change how this area of the site is run, and as it stands, we have no plans to increase the spending on our free member resources.
 We understand and accept that not everyone is going to like it.
 We have to make decisions that we feel are best for the long term, for the community and site as a whole.
 We've spent 18 years making decisions for sustainability, and demonstrating those in practice.
 It should also be noted there are few, if any, sites that allow the type of uncensored, unfiltered content that we do; we're extremely proud of our independence and ability to offer a free-speech venue.

 Limited resources are allocated for guests and members with free accounts to view and participate in Interactive Stories, including members with free accounts that contain grandfathered Interactive Story items.
 This limitation does not affect any members with any level of paid membership.
+The free Premium trial does not count as a paid membership, and does not remove the resource limitation for Interactive items.
 These limited resources are available when the load on the servers is sufficiently low.
 As of April 28, 2018, the logging and statistics showed that these limited resources are available about 70% of the day, and not available for about 30% of the day.
 According to our server logs, some 11,000 people a day are logging in and using Interactive Story items for free despite the limited server available.
 At present, we're serving over 600,000 free Interactive Story pages per day, which is a lot of free resources.
 There are no resource limitations on guests and members with free accounts in using the other areas of the site.

 Since not as many guests and members with free accounts can view Interactive Story pages at the same time as want to, the options for dealing with the limited resources are: